coturn/coturn/amazonlinuxami/README.txt

+SECURITY WARNING: after the installation, follow the instructions in Appendix C "Secirity Notes".

 This is Amazon EC2 system dedicated for Coturn TURN Server.
 Before using it, you have to set the following parameters in /etc/turnserver.conf: